eli-crawley/python-challenge/PyPoll/README.md

 os module (this is part of the Python standard library, no additional installation required)

 Getting Started
-1. Clone or download the repository
-You can either clone this repository (if hosted on a platform like GitHub) or download the script file directly.
+1. You can either clone this repository (if hosted on a platform like GitHub) or download the script file directly.

-2. Set up your data file
+2. Set up your data file.
 Prepare your CSV file and ensure it has the following format:

-    Ballot ID, County, Candidate
+    <br>Ballot ID, County, Candidate
-    1,Jefferson,John Doe
+    <br>1,Jefferson,John Doe
-    2,King,Jane Smith
+    <br>2,King,Jane Smith

-3. Modify the CSV file path
+4. Modify the CSV file path.
 In the script, replace the placeholder for the CSV file path with the actual path to your CSV file:

     csv_file = 'path_to_your_file.csv'

-4. Run the script
+6. Run the script.
 Execute the script by running the following command in your terminal or command prompt:

     python main.py

-5. Results
+8. Results
 The script will:
     * Print the analysis results in the console.
     * Create an output CSV file, election_results.csv, containing the following results: